logician22/energy-talking-points/src/pages/documents/new-mexicos-clear-horizons-act-would-destroy-its-oil-industry-and-standard-of-living.md

 date: 2019-10-25T02:00:00.000Z
 description: New Mexico lawmakers are considering a “net-zero by 2050” mandate that would shut down the oil industry.
-This would harm not only the state of New Mexico but the entire US
+This would harm not only the state of New Mexico but the entire US.
 featuredimage: /img/oil-jack-image.png
 ---
 _Originally published: February 6, 2026_